mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Trauma for every 5 points drawn, if he cannot succeed in a Psi + End roll of 10+.

-The K Vault discharges psionic energy in ‘blocks’ of 1, 3 or 5 Psi Points, the psion controlling how much is drawn and when, though they can never draw more than their maximum Psi points at any one time.
-It is common for most psions to rely on their own Psi reserves before drawing on the vault’s but this is not a requisite for use.
+The K Vault discharges psionic energy in 'blocks' of 1, 3 or 5 Psi Points, the psion controlling how much is drawn and when, though they can never draw more than their maximum Psi points at any one time.
+It is common for most psions to rely on their own Psi reserves before drawing on the vault's but this is not a requisite for use.

 K Vaults come in capacities of 10, 20, 50, 80 and 100 points at a cost
 of 1 MCr. per 10 points of storage.
 The Vault displaces a number of